Connect with others who understand.

 When To Seek Immediate Medical Attention

-Chest pain should always be taken seriously.
-If you have chest pain, call your doctor or emergency medical services immediately to rule out a more serious condition such as a heart attack.
-A physical exam and other diagnostic tests (like an EKG or chest X-ray) can help determine the cause and severity of your chest pain.
+Chest pain should always be taken seriously since it may indicate a life-threatening situation.
+If you have chest pain, call your doctor or go to the emergency room immediately to rule out a more serious condition such as a heart attack.
+A physical exam and other diagnostic tests (such as an electrocardiogram or chest X-ray) can help determine the cause and severity of your chest pain.

 Signs that you may be having a heart attack include: